Learn ➜ Material Health GuidesAdhesives

 Can flour be used as glue?

-Yes, flour mixed with water creates a safe, natural adhesive because the gluten in flour acts as a binder.
-This mixture is actually still used as wallpaper paste for breathable, natural wallpapers.
-It's completely non-toxic and has been used for centuries.
+Yes.
+Flour mixed with water creates a safe, natural adhesive.
+The starch in the flour is the active binding component: when heated with water, starch granules gelatinize and form a sticky paste.
+Flour paste is still used as wallpaper adhesive for breathable, natural wallpapers.
+It is non-toxic and has been used for centuries.

 What is wheat paste wallpaper adhesive?

-Wheat paste (also called wheat starch paste) is made by mixing wheat flour or wheat starch with water to create a thick, sticky paste for hanging wallpaper.
-It's one of the oldest and safest wallpaper adhesives, used for hundreds of years.
-Wheat paste works best with breathable, natural wallpapers like paper-based or fabric wallcoverings.
-It's completely biodegradable, non-toxic, and produces zero VOCs.
+Wheat paste, also called wheat starch paste, is made by mixing wheat flour or refined wheat starch with water to create a thick, sticky paste for hanging wallpaper.
+It is one of the oldest and most established wallpaper adhesives.
+Wheat paste works best with breathable, natural wallpapers such as paper-based or fabric wallcoverings.
+It is biodegradable, non-toxic, and produces no VOCs.
+Homemade wheat paste has no preservatives and will spoil within a few days; commercial wheat pastes typically include a fungicide.

 Is potato starch wallpaper paste safe?

-Yes, potato starch paste is another natural, non-toxic wallpaper adhesive option.
-Like wheat paste, it's made by mixing potato starch with water.
-It's ideal for people with wheat allergies or gluten sensitivities who want to avoid wheat-based pastes.
+Yes.
+Potato starch paste is another natural wallpaper adhesive option.
+Like wheat paste, it is made by mixing potato starch with water.
+It is a useful alternative for people with wheat allergies or gluten sensitivities who want to avoid wheat-based pastes.
 Potato starch paste is biodegradable, produces no VOCs, and works well with natural, breathable wallpapers.

 • Antique and reproduction furniture (hide glue)